Mississippi capital city struggles with aging water system

 “I have been in here and they will turn off the water without letting me know,” Smith said Wednesday.
 “You don’t want to get into a situation where you didn’t fill your bottles back up.”

-Jackson has longstanding, expensive-to-fix problems with its aging water system, and the EPA issued a notice Tuesday that the system violates the federal Safe Drinking Water Act.
+Jackson has longstanding, expensive-to-fix problems with its aging water system, and the EPA issued a notice this week that the system violates the federal Safe Drinking Water Act.
 The order directs the city to outline a plan to “correct the significant deficiencies identified” in an EPA report within 45 days.

 Like many older cities around the U.S., Jackson faces more water system problems that it can afford to fix.
 The tax base of Mississippi’s capital has eroded over the past few decades as the population has decreased — the result of mostly white flight to suburbs that began after public schools integrated in 1970.
 The city’s population is now more than 80% Black, with about 25% of residents living in poverty.